-This article is Part 2 of a series on how Th1 and Th2 may affect immune function, including autoimmune disease, allergies and asthma.
+This article is Part 2 of a series on how Th1 and Th2 may affect immune function, chronic urticaria.
 Part 1 focused on what Th1 and Th2 are, and how they work in health and disease.
 Click here to read that article.

 This article will focus on how to identify whether a person is Th1 or Th2 dominant followed by the basic treatment principals.
 For more specific approaches, click the links above, but I also recommend seeing a local Naturopath.
-Testing and treatments really do vary based on your jurisdiction.
+Testing and treatments really do vary based on your personal medical history.

 A Quick Review

 As a reminder from my previous article, Th1 dominant responses often relate to organ specific autoimmune disease whereas Th2 dominant responses usually lead to systemic autoimmune disease and allergies .
 I want to emphasize these are theories, and the science isn’t cut and dry – but these principles can be used to start treatment of patients suffering from any immune disease .

 How to Determine If You Are Th1 or Th2 Dominant

 Before treating, we must try to determine if the person is Th1 or Th2 dominant.
 As we will discuss later, there are many foods, supplements and even lifestyle recommendations which could, in theory, aggravate a patient depending on whether they are Th1 or Th2 dominant.